mozilla/lean-data-practices/Lean Data Instructions.md

            Depending on how you use the data and what it’s about, different levels of encryption may or may not be appropriate.
 The more sensitive the data, the more you should think about encrypting it while it’s being transferred and at rest.

-    1.	#### Engage your users: Explain your practices simply.
+    1.	#### Engage your users: Explain your practices simply

         Ask yourself:

         1.	##### Is the way I collect, use and disclose data clear to my users?